Consulate-General of France, Cape Town: The Consul

-The current Consul General of France is Laurent Alberti, incumbent since 2020.
+The current Consul General of France is Sophie Bel, incumbent since 2023.

 Honorary Consuls

 Three honorary Consuls, in Port Elizabeth, East London and Saint Helena depend on the Consulate of Cape Town.

 French Presence

 The Consulate General collaborates regularly with numerous French associations and organizations abroad.

 The French community in Cape Town

 As of December 2013, there are about 7300 French citizens in South Africa and 2804 living in Cape Town.